Stakers-space/staking-scripts/lodestar/validator_log_monitor/README.md

 ```
 - Executor is activated by adding executor-related arguments on launching `/usr/local/bin/logmonitor.sh`, see service file below.

+> [!IMPORTANT]
+> When using `logmonitor_executor_lodestarvalidator.sh` for removing database file, there is a need to apply a measure before being slashed of following situation:
+> 1. DB Corruption error is detected → logmonitor_executor_lodestarvalidator.sh removes database
+> 2. For any reason, the server is restarted (e.g, quick power failure)
+> 3. Server automatically starts and launches validator instance before a secure time
+> A simple prevention is not to use `enable` for launching validator services, but [Start With Delay](https://github.com/Stakers-space/staking-scripts/tree/main/utils/start_with_delay) util instead

 ## Log monitor service
 Log monitor service starts the log monitor with active executor and sleeper utility (both optionals) automatically on OS startup.